vantage-ola/Search-YTbot/README.md

-# Telegram-YT
+# SearchYT

-Telegram-YT is a bot that returns search result from YouTube.
+SearchYT is a telegram bot that returns search result from YouTube.

 ## Usage